caprenter/bradfordsoundartists/index.markdown

 ---
 ![Bradford Sound Artists](assets/images/BradfordSoundArtists_banner.jpg){:class="img-responsive"}

-Come curious and we’ll supply the coffees and conversation to a new fortnightly meet-up at Fuse Art Space for people that work with sound and those that might want to.
+Bradford Sound Artists - a group for people that work with sound and those that might want to - were meeting regularly at Fuse Art Space throughout 2023.
+The idea came from the people behind [Play Music](https://playmusicproject.org.uk/).

+We're now meeting up randomly to work on various projects.

-In association with [Play Music](https://playmusicproject.org.uk/), we are inviting people of any level of ability, hobbyists and career musicians alike, to join us on alternative Wednesday lunchtimes and evenings.
+People of any level of ability, hobbyists and career musicians alike, are welcome to join us.

 ## Multi-channel sound

-Fuse is home to an eight speaker ambisonic set up which is available for people to use.
+FUSE is home to an eight speaker ambisonic set up which is available for people to use.

 Read about our recent artist talks using the system: